MDorbu/VisualizingCOVID-19DataCampProject/README.md

 R, dplyr, readr, ggplot2

 ## Takeaways
-I familarized myself further with the different graphs and graphing features available in the ggplot2 package.
+I familiarized myself further with the different graphs and graphing features available in the ggplot2 package.